 - Which 3D file format is supported? at the moment Real HDR will be able to import OBJ files.

 - Does the mesh need to be only one?
-No, there can be multiple meshes in your OBJ file, real HDR will compact them in one block.
+Not necessarily.
+There can be multiple meshes in your OBJ file and Real HDR will parse them in one block.

 - Can I import materials?
-Not yet, but this can be done in the future.
+Not yet, but this can probably be done in the future.

 - Can I edit the materials then?
 Not in this first preview, but it will be a possibility later.